knkhayam/knkhayam.github.io/README.md

 ---

-Built with precision and passion.
+**Built with precision and passion** - Focused on delivering business impact, not just code.